Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VNET.SingleDNS.md

 ## SYNOPSIS

-VNETs should have at least two DNS servers assigned.
+Virtual networks (VNETs) should have at least two DNS servers assigned.

 ## DESCRIPTION